sulavmhrzn/sochnepal/README.md

 # SochNepal 🏛️

+> **Note:** This branch contains the version of SochNepal prepared for my university project submission.

+> **AI Service:** This branch contains ai-service micro service served using FastAPI.

 A civic engagement platform that empowers Nepali citizens to report, track, and resolve community issues.
 Built to strengthen democracy through digital participation and government accountability.

 ## 🚀 Features